bnwest/GoBlackjackSimulation/typescript/README.md

 % npx gts fix index.ts
 ```

 > As GTS provides an opinionated, no-configuration approach, it will use its own sensible linting and fixing rules.
-These follow many best practices, but if you find yourself needing to modify the rules in any way, you can do so by extending the default eslint rules.
-To do so, create a file in your project directory named .eslintrc which extends the style rules:
+These follow many best practices, but if you find yourself needing to modify the rules in any way, you can do so by extending the default `eslint` rules.
+To do so, create a file in your project directory named `.eslintrc` which extends the style rules ...

-I really hate the two spaces for an indent, so I hacked the `.prettierrc.js` and `.prettierrc.json`
+I really hate the two spaces for an indent, so I hacked the `.prettierrc.js` and `.prettierrc.json`.
+Note that the `gts` has separate configurations for the linter and prettier.
+I found a hack for the prettier's tab width:
 ```
 % cp node_modules/gts/.prettierrc.json .
 # edit .prettierrc.json